Graphic and communication design research

 - Design thinking

-Our fashion and textiles research is addressing important issues around fashion and textile design and its associated industries.
+Our fashion, textiles and material futures research is addressing important issues around fashion and textile design and its associated industries.

-We're exploring the historical production and consumption of art and design in wider social, cultural, political and economic contexts, with a particular emphasis on curation and exhibitions.
+Our research locates the historical and contemporary production and consumption of art, design, visual and material culture in wider social, cultural, political and economic contexts.